 The monks of Sénanque purchased the Abbaye in 1858 to build a farm—but finding it too far from Sénanque, they sold it to some farmers in 1864.

 For many years the refectory was a stable and the church was a warehouse.
 The Abbaye’s present owners purchased it in 1961, and restoration work was begun.
-In 1975, St-Hilaire was classified an historical monument.
+In 1975, St-Hilaire was classified as a historical monument.
 The chapel was re-sanctified and a mass is celebrated every August 15.

 The Mur de la Peste